 -

-Quality and completeness of HTML metadata for search engines
+the quality and completeness of the HTML metadata used by search engines

 -